oreillyross/coding-patterns/README.md

 ### [Binary Tree Inorder traversal](https://leetcode.com/problems/binary-tree-inorder-traversal/)
 - remember the rules, inorder is left tree first, then root, then right tree.
 - recursion is simplest, create a helper function to traverse.
+- This can also be solved iteratively using a stack.